Mason Mitchell

-Mason Mitchell (born June 25, 1994) is an American professional stock car racing driver and team owner.
-He competed in the ARCA Racing Series as an owner/driver, driving the No. 98 for Mason Mitchell Motorsports.
+Mason Mitchell (born June 25, 1994) is an American professional stock car racing driver, team owner, and boxer.
+He last competed part-time in the ARCA Menards Series and the ARCA Menards Series East, driving the No. 25 Toyota for Venturini Motorsports.
+He also competes part-time in Dirt Trucks as an owner/driver, driving the No. 10G Chevrolet Silverado for Mason Mitchell Motorsports.
 He is the 2014 ARCA Racing Series champion.

 Racing career

 Mitchell started racing when he was five, riding dirt bikes.
-Three years later, he switched to cars, competing in the Central States Region Supercups and other series Minicup Series at age ten, winning the Midwest championship; he won 75 career Minicup races, and when he was 11, won the Jamaica Raceway track championship.
-When he was 13, he started racing late models, and joined the American Speed Association's Challenge Series National Tour two years later.
+Three years later, he switched to cars, competing in the Central States Region Supercups and other series Minicup Series at age ten, winning the Midwest championship; he won 75 career Minicup races, and when he was eleven, won the Jamaica Raceway track championship.
+When he was thirteen, he started racing late models, and joined the American Speed Association's Challenge Series National Tour two years later.

 In 2012, Mitchell made his ARCA Racing Series debut for Eddie Sharp Racing at home track Iowa Speedway; after starting ninth, he finished tenth.
-The following year, Mitchell attempted the full season; despite missing a race and racing for four different team owners, he recorded 20 top tens, two poles and finished seventh in points.
+The following year, Mitchell attempted the full season; despite missing a race and racing for four different team owners, he recorded thirteen top-tens, two poles and finished sixth in points.

-In 2015, Mitchell debuted in the K&N Pro Series East Bowman Gray Stadium, driving the No. 1 Toyota for Hattori Racing Enterprises; after qualifying 16th, he finished eighth.
+In 2015, Mitchell debuted in the K&N Pro Series East Bowman Gray Stadium, driving the No. 1 Toyota for Hattori Racing Enterprises; after qualifying sixteenth, he finished eighth.